Heads: 0

 In December 1903, Wright brothers Wilbur and Orville built an aircraft.

-Both wanted to be the first to fly it, so they toss a coin to decide.
+Both wanted to be the first to fly it, so they flipped a coin to decide.
 Wilbur won the toss and attempted to fly on December 14, 1903, but the aircraft stayed airborne for only 3 seconds before crashing.

 Three days later, on December 17, Orville took his turn and successfully flew the plane for 12 seconds over the dunes of Kitty Hawk, North Carolina.

-1966-1984 NBA Drafts
+1966-1984 NBA Drafts Coin Flip

 From 1966 to 1984, the NBA used coin flips to decide which team, the worst in the Eastern Conference or the Western Conference, would get the first pick in the draft.